 - Start out by coating the tofu with spices and flour and then sauteing it until it's crisp.
 I used a teaspoon of storebought cajun seasoning and a few other spices and herbs like paprika, thyme, cayenne and black pepper (some of these are also in the cajun seasoning, so you can just add a soupçon more of each of these if you don't have the Cajun seasoning.
 Old Bay seasoning, if you have some lying around, is great too--no more than a teaspoon.
 Add ¾ths of a cup of all purpose flour to the tofu and toss it.

-- Heat 1 tbsp of oil in a nonstick pot.
+- Heat 1 tablespoon of oil in a nonstick pot.
 Add the tofu after shaking off the excess flour in a single layer.
 Reserve the flour.
 Fry the tofu until crispy on the outside.

 - Remove the tofu from the pot, set it aside, and add the remaning oil to the pot.
 Add the reserved flour and fry it, stirring all the time, until it begins to darken and becomes the color of peanut butter.
 You don't want to leave it unsupervised or it could burn, which would not be good.